tudelft/AE4353-Y24/kaggle_guide.md

    - When you’re ready to run your training, switch to `GPU P100` to speed up the process.
    - To switch, go to the `Settings` bar, select `Accelerator`, and choose `GPU P100`.

+> 💡 After switching the accelerator, the runtime of the notebook will be restarted.
+You would need to re-execute the entire notebook from the beginning.

-> 💡 Kaggle offers 12 hours of CPU and GPU notebook usage, 9 hours for TPU usage, and 20 GB of auto-saved disk space under `/kaggle/working`.
+> 💡 Kaggle offers unlimited hours of CPU usage, 30 hours per week GPU usage, and 20 GB of auto-saved disk space under `/kaggle/working`.
 Use CPU for setup and GPU for training to make the most of your usage quota.
 For more details on Kaggle’s GPU usage limits, see the [Kaggle Documentation](https://www.kaggle.com/docs/notebooks#accelerators).

-## Managing Kaggle and Debugging

-- **Managing Sessions**: Ensure that you save your work frequently and monitor your resource usage to avoid hitting limits.
+Ensure you monitor your resource usage to avoid hitting limits and budget the resource usage wisely among working on exercises and the competition.

-- **Debugging**:
+## Common errors

 - **Kernel Crashes**: Restart the kernel by going to the `Run` dropdown and clicking `Factory reset`.
 - **Dataset Not Found**: Use the command `!ls /kaggle/input` to list available datasets and adjust your paths accordingly.
 See the notebooks for further details.

 Well done!
 Your Kaggle setup is complete, and you are ready to start working on the project.
 Follow the instructions in your notebook to proceed.